BalzGuenat/CustomThreads/README.md

 ![Select Thread Type in Fusion 360](ss_fusion.png)

+> Note: Profiles will need to be reinstalled after every Fusion 360 update.
+To do this automatically, check out the [ThreadKeeper](https://github.com/thomasa88/ThreadKeeper) plugin.

 ## Generating Customized Profiles

 You can generate your own thread profile file using the `main.py` script.